cathycullen/jma-tools/README.md

 Send links to clients for adding credit card info.

-Clients are redirected here from both Career Cheetah and Jody Michael Associates to accept credit card payments into Arrow Payments system. form formatting, confirmation results, and confirmation emails will differ for the two companies.
+Clients are redirected here from Jody Michael Associates to accept credit card payments into Arrow Payments system. form formatting, confirmation results, and confirmation emails will differ for the two companies.

 @ToDo: